GPS for the visually impaired: BrailleNote GPS

-The BrailleNote GPS device is developed by Sendero Group, LLC, and Pulse Data International, now called HumanWare, in 2002.
+The BrailleNote GPS device is developed by Sendero Group, LLC by Mike May CEO and Charles LaPierre CTO (Sendero), and Pulse Data International, now called HumanWare, in 2002.
 It is like a combination of a personal digital assistant, Map-quest software and a mechanical voice.

 With a receiver about the size of a small cell phone, the BrailleNote GPS utilizes the GPS network to pinpoint a traveler's position on earth and nearby points of interest.
 The BrailleNote receives radio signals from satellites to chart the location of users and direct them to their destination with spoken information from the speech synthesizer.
 The system uses satellites to triangulate the carrier's position, much like a ship finding its location at sea.

 Users can record points of interest such as local restaurants or any other location into the PDA's database.
 Afterward, they can use keyboard commands on the unit's keyboard to direct themselves to a specific point of interest.

 Navigation systems that are not designed for blind people, but are accessible

 Kapsys Kapten

 The French company Kapsys offers a navigation system without a display, that works with speech input and output, called Kapten.

 It was originally developed for cyclists but soon became a favourite in blind communities because of its low price compared to other accessible navigation solutions.
-Later Versions took feedback about accessibility into account.
+Later versions took feedback about accessibility into account.